Consensys/doc.common/README.md

-# ConsenSys common doc repository
+# ConsenSys common documentation repository

-Common code and guidelines for ConsenSys product documentations
+Common code and guidelines for ConsenSys product documentations.
+View the [wiki](https://github.com/ConsenSys/doc.common/wiki) for documentation contribution guidelines.

-This repository is to be included as a submodule on ConsenSys software doc site.
+This repository is to be included as a submodule on ConsenSys software documentation sites.